EdwinVW/pitstop/README.md

 ![](img/notification-email.png)

 ### Testing invoicing
-To test the *Notification Service*, make sure you have scheduled a Maintenance Job for today.
+To test the *Invoice Service*, make sure you have scheduled a Maintenance Job for today.
 Now first complete this Maintenance Job on the *Workshop Management* screen.

 The *Invoice service* reacts to the *DayHasPassed* event that is normally published by the *Time service*.
 But in order to speed this up, we'll publish such an event using the RabbitMQ Management Dashboard.
 See the description of how to do this under *Testing Notifications* above.